Feedback, complaints and challenges: Planning and Environment Decisions Wales

 3.8.
 Similarly we cannot resolve any issues you may have with the local planning authority about the planning system or the implementation of a planning permission.

 3.9.
 If planning permission is granted, either by the local planning authority at application stage or by the Inspector on appeal, the local planning authority have the sole responsibility for monitoring the implementation of the permission and ensuring that it is in accordance with the plans and any conditions.
-The Planning Inspectorate does not have this role.
+Planning and Environment Decisions Wales does not have this role.

 3.10.
 If the local planning authority considers that the development does not comply with the permission they have power to take enforcement action.